 Teacher Lesson Plans

 Educators at the Coastal Studies Institute provide lesson plans and teacher resources showcasing ongoing research at the Institute and were designed according to North Carolina education standards.
 The lesson plan topics include research that occurs at CSI, and many topics have videos and student activities that complement the lesson plans.
-Please direct any questions to David Sybert or call 252-475-5451.
+Please direct any questions to John McCord or Parker Kellam or call 252-475-5450.

 Rodanthe Emergency Channel Project – Oceanographic & Coastal Processes

 This activity challenges students to duplicate the methods scientists use when studying sediment samples, while also using their findings to make informed decisions facing coastal communities.

 Submerged Aquatic Vegetation as Habitat

 Rodanthe Emergency Channel Project – Marine and Coastal Ecosystems

 SAV is important in maintaining the health, productivity, and maintenance of our estuaries by offering a sanctuary to various species of fish, turtles, and invertebrates.
 This programming offers students a hands-on activity that is both engaging and instructive in the understanding of the ecosystem services that SAV provides in North Carolina’s estuaries.

 Using sound for scientific discovery

 Ocean scientists, like geologists and maritime archaeologists, use sound waves to detect underwater features through the use of sonar.
 This experiment demonstrates how determining the velocity of sound in certain mediums can aid us in scientific discovery.